pgstenberg/magento-configurablestock/README.md

-ConfigurableStock - Module for Magento
+ConfigurableStock
 ==================================
-A simple module that shows the current stock status of all products which are associated with another configurable product.
+A simple magento-module that shows the current stock status of all products which are associated with another configurable product.

 Installation
 -----------------------------------------------------